vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 	};
 ```

-A bit below, we are going to initalize the set layout, which will only have 1 binding for the big buffer.
+A bit below, we are going to initialize the set layout, which will only have 1 binding for the big buffer.

 ```cpp
 	VkDescriptorSetLayoutBinding objectBind = vkinit::descriptorset_layout_binding(VK_DESCRIPTOR_TYPE_STORAGE_BUFFER, VK_SHADER_STAGE_VERTEX_BIT, 0);